SimonDeDeyne/GRIPS/README.md

 ### Other resources
 #### Docker
+There's an excellent github with a [Docker Cheat Sheet](https://github.com/wsargent/docker-cheat-sheet) explaining all the useful bits.
+Below you'll also find some tips for installing docker.

 [Windows 10](https://docs.docker.com/docker-for-windows/install/).
 Current version runs on 64bit Windows 10 Pro, Enterprise and Education (1607 Anniversary Update, Build 14393 or later).
 Make sure Hyper-V is running and virtualization is enabled in the BIOS.